Skip to main content

 Sub-agentsEnable autonomous workflowsResearch assistant, document reviewer

-You install a Plugin with one click from the Plugin directory, and all its components become available in your Cowork session.
+You install a Plugin from the + button > Plugins > Add plugin menu in the desktop app, or via the CLI.
+All its components become available in your session.

 Department-specific Plugin templates provide ready-to-use packages for common roles: